demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

     1. Under *Get data*, select the source from which you want to retrieve the sample data for mapping.
     1. Under *Select Instance*, select the instance of the selected source.
     1. Under *Incident Type*, select the relevant incident type, as follows:
-        - for the Workday incoming mapper, add the field to the IAM - Sync User incident type.
+        - for the Workday incoming mapper, add the field to the *IAM - Sync User*, *IAM - New Hire*, *IAM - Rehire User*, *IAM - Update User* and *IAM - Terminate User* incident types.
         - for Okta, Active Directory, ServiceNow, GitHub and the rest of the IAM integrations, add the field to the UserProfile incident type in both the incoming and outgoing mappers.
     1. Map the new field you have created to the field in the schema.
 For purposes of this example, we have mapped the Sample-Field-IAM field to the employee number.
     1. Repeat this process for each additional field and save the mapper.